hashicorp/terraform-provider-aws/website/docs/r/ssm_maintenance_window_task.html.markdown

 * `input` - (Optional) The inputs for the STEP_FUNCTION task.
 * `name` - (Optional) The name of the STEP_FUNCTION task.

+`cloudwatch_output_config` supports the following:

+* `cloudwatch_log_group_name` - (Optional) The name of the CloudWatch log group to send command output.
+If you don't specify a group name, Systems Manager automatically creates a log group for you.
+* `cloudwatch_output_enabled` - (Required) Enable logging command output to CloudWatch Logs.

 `notification_config` supports the following: